junwatu/grid-sound-ambient/blogs/README.md

 ### Music Brief

-This project generate a music brief before the final prompt to provide flexibility and a clear separation of concerns.
+This project generates a music brief before the final prompt to provide flexibility and a clear separation of concerns.
 The brief normalizes noisy IoT data into structured parameters, and the same brief can be reused with other (including non‑OpenAI) models without changing the mapping, making it robust for real‑world conditions.

-Here the result example of the music brief:
+Here is an example of the music brief:

 ```json